mikee47/IFS/readme.md

 Named objects can be enumerated using readdir().
 Internally, FWFS uses handles to access any named object.
 Handles are allocated from a static pool, so no dynamic (heap) allocation is required.
 Users can attach their own data to any named object using custom object types.

-### Redirection

-FWFS incorporates a redirector.
-This works by creating a mount point (a named object), which looks like a directory.
-When accessed, this get redirected to the root of another volume.
-The maximum number of mount points is fixed at compile time, but volumes can be mounted and dismounted at any time.

 ### Object stores

 FWFS uses a mid-level layer to deal with reading and writing objects.
 It is at a slightly higher level than media, which allows efficient use of flash storage for direct read-only access, or SPIFFS as a read/write layer.
 Each object store provides access to a single volume.